Quantum interferometers: principles and applications

 Recently, the field of quantum optics has greatly benefited from the progress made in materials science.
 These advances have yielded plenty of novel materials that are instrumental in the development and application of quantum optics technology.
 In particular, the exploration of quantum emitters within two-dimensional materials, such as $\text{CsPbBr}_3$ nanocrystals and Hexagonal Boron Nitride, has unveiled exciting prospects for the integration of quantum information into photonic devices \cite{Kaplan2023NP,Fournier2023PRAppl}.
 In addition, trapped ions have emerged as another fascinating system for generating indistinguishable photons for HOM interferometers.
 The quantum interference of two remote trapped atomic ions paves the way for a remote network of entangled quantum processors.
 Typically, these ions are confined within two identical Paul traps situated in separate vacuum chambers.
 By utilizing pulsed lasers to stimulate the ions, it becomes possible to generate highly coherent photons, thus facilitating precise quantum interference experiments \cite{Maunz2007NP,Krutyanskiy2023PRL,Krutyanskiy2023PRL-2}.

-The HOM interference phenomenon is not limited to photons; it can also be observed with other particles such as atoms, electrons, plasmons, phonons, magnons, and solitons.
+The HOM interference phenomenon is not limited to photons; it can also be observed with other particles and quasi-particles such as atoms, electrons, plasmons, phonons, magnons, and solitons.
 Atoms, for example, have been used in experiments to demonstrate HOM interference \cite{Beugnon2006Nature,Specht2011Nature,Kaufman2014Science,Lopes2015Nature,Kaufman2018AAMOP}.
-Figure\,\ref{HOMelectron}(b) shows the principle and interference patterns of the HOM interferometer with atoms \cite{Lopes2015Nature}.
+Figure\,\ref{HOMelectron}(b) shows the principle and interference patterns of the HOM interferometer using atoms \cite{Lopes2015Nature}.
 A moving optical lattice superimposed on a Bose-Einstein condensate (BEC) of metastable He atoms induces the scattering of atom pairs in the longitudinal direction through a process similar to spontaneous four-wave mixing.